Truly you are a God who hides himself, O God and Savior of Israel.

 |Emblem for Society of Jesus|

 By means of the diverse linguistic associations with the letter L, Elgar efficiently alludes to Christ as Lion, Lamb, and Lord.
-Proof that Variation XIII is secretly dedicated to Jesus is found in the first measure of the Enigma Theme by means of an ingenious Music Box Cipher that produces the plaintext solution gsus, a phonetic spelling of Jesus.
+Proof that Variation XIII is secretly dedicated to Jesus is found in the first measure of the Enigma Theme using an ingenious Music Box Cipher that produces the plaintext solution gsus, a phonetic spelling of Jesus.
 It is noteworthy this phonetic spelling begins with the seventh letter of the alphabet, a number associated with the divine and the Sabbath, the seventh day.
 In scripture one of the many titles for Jesus is Lord of the Sabbath.
 Is this what Elgar implied when he wrote regarding the Enigma Theme that the seventh should be observed?
 Is this not an allusion to the scriptural injunction to observe the Sabbath and keep it holy?
 The second measure produces the plaintext solution GRTS, the phonetic spellings for the Latin words gratus (beloved), gratias (thanks), and gratis (free, grace).
 The terms beloved, thanks, free and grace are all used to describe Jesus Christ in the New Testament.
 With such evidence, how could anyone doubt Jesus is the hidden variant?
 Some will dismiss this conclusion because the Enigma cipher does not appear in Variation XIII, while others may question the legitimacy of the Enigma cipher discovery.
 Fortunately, there is confirmation in the form of a second cipher in Variation XIII that compliments and reinforces the integrity of the Enigma cipher.
 It is called the Romanza cipher.

 The Romanza Cipher